mariesophiet/master_thesis/docs/developer_information/project_scripts.md

 - Initial setup

-- Server certificate and private-key generation used int he TLS handshake testing
+- Server certificate and private-key generation used in the TLS handshake testing

 - TLS handshake performance benchmarking